abhijeet1069/Technology/JAVA/JavaWorkspace/UML/README.md

 * Specification
 * Implementation

-This book deals with the specification and implmentation details.
+This book deals with the specification and implementation details.